Tennessee United Soccer Club

 **A special note for U5, U6, U7, U8, U9 and U10 players and parents**

-U5-U7 (players born in 2017 – 2019) players do not have to tryout at TUSC.
-Online signup and registration will be separate and occur in June.
+U5-U7 (players born in 2018 – 2020) players do not have to tryout at TUSC.
+Online signup and registration will be separate and released in May.

 EN ESPANOL